mathewsrc/Operationalizing-an-AWS-ML-Project/README.md

     max_parallel_jobs=1,  # you once have one ml.g4dn.xlarge instance available
     objective_type=objective_type
 )

+tuner.fit({"training": "s3://mlopsimageclassification/data/"})
 ```

+**Note: we are passing a S3 path where the data for training, validation and testing are loacated to the HyperparameterTuner fit method**

 After we start the model training we can see the training job status at SageMaker -> Training -> Training Jobs